chadsr/waybar-crypto/README.md

 ```

 ### Configuration
+Copy the example configuration file `config.ini.example` to `config.ini`.

-The information displayed can be customised by editing the crypto.ini configuration file.
+The information displayed can then be customised by editing the `config.ini` configuration file.
-(e.g. `~/.config/waybar/modules/crypto/crypto.ini` if you followed the instructions above)
+(e.g. `~/.config/waybar/modules/crypto/config.ini` if you followed the instructions above)

 ```
 [general]